by Brian Shilhavy

 But when you find someone who is willing to take some time to talk to you, pause for a moment in the busy-ness of your schedule, and realize that the person wanting to talk to you could be you some day.
 Take some time and show them a little bit of compassion and dignity.

 I am not sure who benefited more from our unplanned meeting and lunch today: me or Patty.
-Patty taught me a lot today, as she did most of the talking as I did most of the listening.
+Patty taught me a lot today, as she did most of the talking and I did most of the listening.

 Life’s lessons and truths will often come to us at the most unexpected, and sometimes inconvenient, times.